Bill English: Personal life

 English met his future wife, Mary Scanlon, at university.
 She was studying medicine at the time, and became a general practitioner.
 Both her parents were immigrants, her father being Samoan and her mother Italian, born on the island of Stromboli.
 They have six children: a daughter and five sons.

 English is a practising Roman Catholic, but has stated that he considers his religious beliefs personal and thus separate from politics.

 In June 2002, English took part in TV3's Fight For Life, a celebrity boxing fundraiser to raise money for the Yellow Ribbon anti-youth-suicide campaign, influenced by the death of a teenage nephew in 1997.
 He lost a split decision to former university colleague Ted Clarke.

 Honours

+During a 2017 visit to Samoa marking 55 years of independence, English was bestowed with the mātai, or Samoan chiefly title, of Leulua'iali'iotumua by the village of Faleula, the home village of his wife Mary.
+It is considered an 'igoa ali'i', one of Faleula's highest titles.

 In the 2018 Queen's Birthday Honours, English was appointed a Knight Companion of the New Zealand Order of Merit, for services of over 27 years to the State.